-To be eligible for naturalization based on being a lawful permanent resident for at least 5 years, you must:
+To be eligible for naturalization based on being lawfully admitted to the United States for permanent residence, you must:

-- Be at least 18 years of age when you submit Form N-400, Application for Naturalization (http://www.uscis.gov/n-400); - Show you have been a lawfully admitted permanent resident of the United States for at least 5 years; - Demonstrate continuous residence in the United States for at least 5 years immediately before the date you file Form N-400 and up to the time of naturalization; - Show you have been physically present in the United States for at least 30 months out of the 5 years immediately before the date you file Form N-400; - Show you have lived for at least 3 months in a state or USCIS district having jurisdiction over your place of residence.
-(If you are a student and are financially dependent on your parents, you may apply for naturalization where you go to school or where your family lives.); - Show that you are a person of good moral character; - Be able to read, write, and speak basic English; - Have knowledge and understanding of the fundamentals of the history, and of the principles and form of government of the United States (also known as civics); - Demonstrate an attachment to the principles and ideals of the U.S. Constitution; and - Take the Oath of Allegiance to the United States.
+- Be at least 18 years of age when you submit Form N-400, Application for Naturalization (www.uscis.gov/n-400); - Show you have been a lawfully admitted permanent resident of the United States for at least 5 years. - Asylees are admitted to lawful permanent resident status as of the date 1 year before the approval of their Form I-485, Application to Register Permanent Residence or Adjust Status. - Upon the approval of their Form I-485, refugees are admitted to lawful permanent residence as of the date of their arrival in the United States. - Demonstrate continuous residence in the United States for at least 5 years immediately before the date you file Form N-400 and up to the time of naturalization; - Show you have been physically present in the United States for at least 30 months out of the 5 years immediately before the date you file Form N-400; - Show you have lived for at least 3 months in a state or USCIS district having jurisdiction over your place of residence.
+(If you are a student and are financially dependent on your parents, you may apply for naturalization where you go to school or where your family lives.); - Show that you are a person of good moral character; - Be able to read, write, and speak basic English; - Have knowledge and understanding of the fundamentals of the history, and of the principles and form of government of the United States (also known as civics);

+- Demonstrate an attachment to the principles and ideals of the U.S. Constitution; and - Take the Oath of Allegiance to the United States.